handpoint/doc/android/androidobjects.md

 `ConnectionStatus` <span class="badge badge--info">Enum</span>

 A list of connection statuses.
-Note: the events starting with Cloud[...] are exclusively for devices linked to merchants with CLOUD Api key (CLOUD mode enabled).
+Note: the events starting with Cloud[...] are exclusively for devices linked to merchants with CLOUD Api key (CLOUD mode enabled) and can be safely ignored for Android native integrations.

-**Note**: Currently `CLOUD` mode is not supported.

 **Possible values**